 Muscle and bone loss in response to the lack of load bearing exercise affects overall health status and is of special interest to aerospace crews during long periods (weeks to months) of restricted movement and microgravity environments like that on the space station.
 To understand the extent to which load bearing exercise affects muscle and bone strength, we evaluate the bones of the lower extremities from two skeletal samples that experienced differences in overall load bearing exercises.
 In this activity girls will compare the density of cortical and trabecular bone, as well as muscle insertion size by analyzing bones and radiographs.

 Can you picture the dimensions of the solar system?
 The sizes and distances involved are so great that our minds tend to give up, classifying the whole thing as “REALLY BIG”.
 And, how do astronomers measure the planetary distances?
 In this activity participants will build a clay model of the solar system and will get insight into the parallax method that laid the basis for measuring distances to far away objects.

 Community Guest: Ms. Becky Bokrand, CPA/CFF, CFE, licensed private investigator

 Ms. Bokrand works as a forensic accountant for Markham, Norton, Mosteller Wright & Company in Fort Myers.
 She will share with us how she got interested in the career and what she does in her job.
 Parents are welcome to attend this portion of the GEMS event.

 No. All activities are supervised by university personnel.

 Each participant will need to arrange her transportation to and from the FGCU campus each day.
 Registration runs from 8:00-8:30am and the program begins after registration is completed (around 8:30am) and ends at 12:30pm.

 How do I register?

-You can register for the April 26th event by clicking on the button below.
+Registration will open approximately 5 weeks prior to the event, so check back soon.
 Acceptance is provided on a first come, first served basis with priority given to first time participants.
 You will receive a confirmation email after you register online.